chrisemunt/mg_web/README.md

 	* max_connections
 	* When the limit is reached, and all connections in the pool are busy, additional requests will queue for a period up to the time allowed in the **timeout** setting.

+### v2.5.31 (3 October 2023)

+* Correct a fault in memory management for the Nginx solution.
+	* This fault resulted in requests occasionally failing with SIGSEGV errors.